Skip to content

 Share of Housing and Transportation Expenditures

-Affordability metrics got a little better, with housing and transportation expenditures as a percentage of income falling from 57% to 55.35%, and housing expenditures alone improving to 41.15%.
-Transportation costs saw marginal improvements, with expenditures falling to 14.20% of income, but the ranking held at 18th place.
+Affordability metrics improved slightly, with housing and transportation expenditures as a percentage of income falling from 55.35% to 53.33%, and housing expenditures alone improving to 39.63% (an improvement of 1.5 percentage points).

 INCREASING VALUES